cezarbajenaru/eks-course/EKS&Kubernetes.md

 Install CSI Driver for EFS or EBS volumes to talk to EKS and store pod data.

+To asess if needed!:
+No RDS MySQL infrastructure
+No Kubernetes manifests for WordPress
+No Kubernetes manifests for MySQL (if deploying in-cluster) No Ingress/ALB controller setup
+No PersistentVolumeClaims for WordPress media
+No Secrets for database credentials
+No ConfigMaps for WordPress configuration

 ##################################
 REMINDERS: # these lines constantly change also in relation to project evolutiuon